Enda Kenny: 2013

+Presidency of the Council of the European Union

+For the first six months of 2013, Ireland took the Presidency of the Council of the European Union.
+The presidency is not an individual, but rather the position is held by a national government.
+The presidency's function is to chair meetings of the council, determine its agendas, set a work program and facilitate dialogue both at council meetings and with other EU institutions.

+Despite a reduced budget, in May 2013 talks in Brussels chaired by Kenny and then Tánaiste Eamon Gilmore saw the deadlock over the EU's nearly €1 trillion budget, which had persisted since November the previous year, finally broken.

 Promissory notes

 In February 2013, a deal was reached with the European Central Bank, in relation to the promissory note used to bail out the former Anglo Irish Bank.
 Kenny described it as "a good day for the country and its people".
 He told the Dáil that, as a result of the changes, there would be a €20 billion reduction in the borrowing requirement of the National Treasury Management Agency in the years ahead, but also cautioned that the agreement was not a "silver bullet".

-Magdalene Laundry apology
+Magdalene laundries apology

-On 19 February 2013, Kenny apologised in Dáil Éireann, on behalf of the State to the survivors of the Magdalene Laundries.
+On 19 February 2013, Kenny apologised in Dáil Éireann, on behalf of the State to the survivors of the Magdalene laundries.
 The government also told the estimated 800 to 1,000 surviving Magdalene women that a compensation scheme would be set up for them.
-However, by February 2014, none of the 684 applicants had received their statutory old-age pensions or health care benefits promised.
+The scheme was created in December 2013 and by March 2022, a total of €32.8 million had so far been paid by the State, in awards of up to €100,000, to 814 survivors.